kinghuthman/recipeApp/README.md

 SECOND STEP is to render these buttons actually on the interface.
 To properly do so, the page one is on and how many pages there actually are, is passed into the renderButtons function.
 To find out how many pages there are, divide the number of results by the results that are displayed per page.
 Use an if/else statement to decide what buttons to render depending on what page one is on.

-The if/else statement would use duplicate code so created a function renderButtons that will only return the markup of the buttons that is needed.
+The if/else statement would use duplicate code so created a function createButton that will only return the markup of the buttons that is needed.
 The markup contains dynamic data that will alter the buttons UI to match the results and what is expected from the user.
 Data is plugged into the button containing the number of the page where one wants to move whenever a button is clicked.

 THIRD STEP will be to attach some event handlers to the buttons that will change the page and render results.
 Data attributes will help figure out what pages to go to.